SebasAB/sitecore-components/README.md

 # Sitecore XM Cloud Components

-Enhance your Sitecore development workflow with the Sitecore XM Cloud Components extension for Visual Studio Code.
-This extension provides a set of powerful snippets and commands designed to streamline the creation of Sitecore components, specifically tailored for Sitecore XM Cloud development.
+Enhance your Sitecore XM Cloud development workflow with the "Sitecore XM Cloud Components" extension for Visual Studio Code.
+Designed specifically for Sitecore XM Cloud, this extension simplifies the component creation process, offering developers a suite of commands to generate various Sitecore components with ease.

 ## Features

-- **Dynamic Naming**: Automatically names your React components based on the file name for a consistent and error-free naming convention.
-No more manual renaming—get it right from the start!

-- **TypeScript Support**: Generates TypeScript types and interfaces to match your components, appending 'Props' to your file name for easy identification and strong typing right out of the box.
+**Dynamic Component Creation**: Streamline your development with commands tailored to generate different types of Sitecore components, each equipped with essential configurations and predefined templates to kickstart your project.

+- **Create Sitecore Basic Component**: Instantly scaffold a basic Sitecore component complete with `Datasourcecheck`, predefined interfaces, types, and necessary imports, setting a solid foundation for your development.
+- **Create Component with Placeholder**: Build upon the basic component by adding the required setup for Sitecore placeholders, making it easier to manage content layout and structure.
+- **Create Component with Dynamic Placeholder**: Advance your component with dynamic placeholder capabilities, including the setup for unique identifier management, catering to more complex content structures.
+- **Create Component with Datasource Rendering**: Specialize in components that utilize `withDatasourceRendering` from Constellation for scenarios without a traditional datasource, enhancing flexibility in content rendering.

-- **Ease of Use**: Simple and intuitive commands integrated into the VSCode Command Palette for quick access.
-Just enter the command palette and type "Create Sitecore Component" and hit enter.
+**Ease of Use**: Access these powerful commands through the VSCode Command Palette.
+Type in your desired command, like "Create Sitecore Basic Component", and hit enter to get started.

-- **Customizable Templates**: Modify the provided templates to fit your project's standards, ensuring that every component you create is up to par with your team's specifications.
+**Customizable Templates**: Adapt the provided component templates to align with your project's standards, ensuring consistency and quality in your development efforts.

-- **Coming Soon**: Add components based on what you're building, for example: Simple components, Container Rows, Cards, etc.
+**TypeScript Support & Dynamic Naming**: Automatically generate TypeScript types and interfaces, and enjoy consistent component naming based on your file names, eliminating manual effort and potential errors.

 ## Getting Started

-After installing the extension, open a `.jsx` or `.tsx` file and invoke the 'Create Sitecore Component' command from the Command Palette to insert a new component.
-You can also type 'scComponent' to trigger the snippet for a new Sitecore component.
+After installing the extension, simply open a `.jsx` or `.tsx` file, access the Command Palette (`Ctrl+Shift+P` or `Cmd+Shift+P`), and select the command for the component you wish to create.
+Begin with "Create Sitecore Component" to insert a new component template instantly.

 ## Requirements

-This extension is designed for developers working with Sitecore XM Cloud and assumes a basic understanding of Sitecore development practices and React component structure.
+This extension is crafted for developers immersed in Sitecore XM Cloud, assuming familiarity with Sitecore's development paradigms and React's component model.

 ## Feedback and Contributions